 Each business is different and requires specific consideration prior to determining a suitable amount of cover.
-You are welcome to call us on 1300-78-55-77 to discuss free of charge.
+You are welcome to call us on 1300 78 55 77 to discuss this free of charge.

-Some policies have a business safeguard option that allow your policy to be increased by up to $10m (life cover) without any need for new medical evidence.
+Some policies have a business safeguard option that allows your policy to be increased by up to $10m (life cover) without any need for new medical evidence.

 You and your business still retain the policy, however the bank is included as an interested party.